 Nearly every study done on cohabitation indicates that living together does not produce healthier, happier marriages.
 It is not possible to be deeply intimate and connected with someone when you fear the loss of the relationship.
 Living together gives no security to either partner or to the children.
 Mature love is built on the security of knowing that your love is exclusive and permanent.
-The statistics are clear.
-Cohabitation is harmful to children, to women, and to you.
+Making the painful decision to live alone until marriage will benefit you, your future spouse, and your children.